allfed/GeomagneticModel/README.md

 - displays a plot of the E field over Estonia
 - saves a power grid plot to Data/SmallData/Figures/Regions/estonia/Network.png

-### Notes/TODO

-- overheat/outage plots are not saved to a region subfolder which can cause unwanted overwrites
-- document PowerGrid printed output in more detail
-- central-america does not work: ```UnboundLocalError: local variable 'newdataframe' referenced before assignment```
-- australia-oceania doesn't show any E field in plot

 ## Storm recurrence and duration
 ### Environment set up